 You must stay inside of this area while tossing the bag.
 You can choose to toss from either side but must stay on that side for the entire round.
-If you are playing doubles (check out our 67 cornhole team names) matches the players stand on both sides of the platform and alternate turns tossing the corn bags in the regulamentary cornhole distance.
+If you are playing doubles (remember to check out our 60+ cornhole team names for the fun of it) matches the players stand on both sides of the platform and alternate turns tossing the corn bags in the reglementary cornhole distance.

 - All players or teams must be allowed to finish pitching their 4 bags per inning.
 For example, if the player or team that pitches first reaches 21 points the other team must be allowed to finish the inning as well.

-In the event of a tie, the players keep pitching 4 bags per inning until someone ends up with a higher score.
+- In the event of a tie, the players keep pitching 4 bags per inning until someone ends up with a higher score.

 - A corn bag that does not go through the hole but lands on the platform and remains in place throughout the inning is called an “Ace” or “Corn Bag In The Count” and is worth 1 point.

 The bag must not touch the ground before landing on the platform or it is a foul and removed from play.
 If a corn bag is tossed and determined to be a foul while knocking off a bag that is resting on the platform that bag must be returned to its original position.

-Other versions of the rules allow a round to be won when one team scores anywhere from 7-11 points and the other team scores zero.
+Other versions of the rules allow that one round to be won when one team scores anywhere from 7-11 points and the other team scores zero.
 This is known as a “Skunk” or “Shutout.”

 In the first version of cancellation scoring, bags that are tossed through the hole or land on the platform are either cancelled out or added depending on what the opposing side tosses.

-For example, if the first player or team tosses 1 bag through the hole and 2 on the platform totaling 5 points, and the second player or team only tosses 2 bags on the platform for two points, the 2 bags on the platform are cancelled out for both teams and the first team gets to keep 3 points for the bag in the hole.
+- For example, if the first player or team tosses 1 bag through the hole and 2 on the platform totaling 5 points, and the second player or team only tosses 2 bags on the platform for two points, the 2 bags on the platform are canceled out for both teams and the first team gets to keep 3 points for the bag in the hole.

-Another example would be if the first player or team only tosses 1 bag through the hole and the second player or team tosses 2 bags on the platform, no points would be cancelled out and the first side would receive 3 points for the bag in the hole and the second side would receive 2 points for the bags on the platform.
+- Another example would be if the first player or team only tosses 1 bag through the hole and the second player or team tosses 2 bags on the platform, no points would be cancelled out and the first side would receive 3 points for the bag in the hole and the second side would receive 2 points for the bags on the platform.